sjly3k/Django/README.md

 ## :high_brightness: OnlyYou
-### :Automatic face replacement web service in pictures for portrait right protection using cycleGAN
+### : Automatic face replacement web service in pictures for portrait right protection using cycleGAN

 > &#9989; &#10102; We generate faked faces to replace with other's faces in your pictures  :open_mouth::camera: